Does all of your domain traffic get to your web site?

 or presents dynamic content, the monitoring service may provide false

-positives which make it appear that your site is being redirected.
+positives which make it appear that your site is being redirected when it's not.